code4sac/codeforsacramento.org/fppc.md

 <div class="row">
   <div class="col-sm-12">
     <h2>Help Wanted</h2><hr>
-    <p class="lead">How might civic technologists build interfaces that help voters better understand how money is used in elections?
-Are existing application programming interfaces (APIs) usable or does the State of California need a new platform?</p>
     <p class="lead">The FPPC is the state’s political watchdog agency, and <a href="/">Code for Sacramento</a> and <a href="http://hackerlab.org/">Hacker Lab</a> have teamed up to help the FPPC get answers to these questions from web developers who can offer a critical perspective.</p>
   </div>
 </div>